metabolomics-us/carpy/cis-server/README.md

 ```

 ## Running integration tests

 runs all relevant integration tests

 ## Deploy CIS:

 if no domain is setup:

-serverless create_domain --stage <NAME>
+`sls create_domain --stage <NAME>`

 this only needs to be done once and might take 45m until the service is registered.
-Also ensure that your certificate is setup for this domain!
+Also ensure that your certificate is
+setup for this domain!

-sls deploy --stage <NAME>
+`sls deploy --stage <NAME>`

 deploys the stage, assuming you setup the domain

+## Build documentation

+Run one of the following commands to create an openapi file in the preferred format:

+### Yaml

+`aws apigateway get-export --rest-api-id <api-id> --stage-name <stage> --export-type oas30 --accepts 'application/yaml' openapi.yml`

+### JSON

+`aws apigateway get-export --rest-api-id <api-id> --stage-name <stage> --export-type oas30 openapi.json`

+To view the documentation copy the contents of the file and paste on the left panel at: https://editor.swagger.io/